-Former Long Beach police officer Cassie Barker will spend the next 20 years behind bars for the death of her three-year-old daughter.
+Former Long Beach police officer Cassie Barker is spending the next 20 years behind bars for the death of her three-year-old daughter.
 Her sentence was handed down on Monday by Judge Lawrence Bourgeois, who told Barker that she failed in her responsibility to “protect and serve” as a mother and as a police officer.

 “You left your own flesh and blood in that car while you were in an air conditioned house to have sexual relations,” he said.